astrogirlnim/GeneKnow/documentation/Whitepaper/Whitepaper_Draft.md

 Geneknow demonstrates that privacy and analytical power need not be mutually exclusive in genomic medicine.
 By combining established genomic databases, validated ML methods, and modern software architecture, we provide a tool that empowers clinicians and researchers while absolutely protecting patient privacy.

 Our open-source approach ensures transparency, enables community contributions, and removes financial barriers to advanced genomic analysis.
-With validated performance metrics (AUC 0.76) comparable to established tools like CADD (0.80) [6] and PolyPhen-2 (0.75) [7], Geneknow makes sophisticated genomic risk assessment accessible to any healthcare setting worldwide.
+With validated performance metrics (AUC 0.76) comparable to established tools like CADD (0.80) [6] and PolyPhen-2 (0.75) [7], and comprehensive ML training methodology with detailed performance analysis, Geneknow makes sophisticated genomic risk assessment accessible to any healthcare setting worldwide.

 The platform's impact extends beyond individual patient care to enabling genomic research in previously underserved populations, contributing to a more equitable future for precision medicine.
 As genomic medicine continues to evolve, Geneknow's privacy-first architecture and open-source foundation position it as a sustainable, scalable solution for the next generation of genomic healthcare.